 Court Records are public records and available to anyone.
 They include a court case file containing a docket sheet and all of the documents filed in your court case.
 You are able to access the court records online, or at the Limestone County Clerk of Court office in the county where the case was filed.

 Each state maintains records of people’s criminal past.
 These state databases are all connected so you are able to track criminal histories from any other state.
 Go to county courthouse and make an inquiry, or check the website.
-You must know which county the crime occured in, and in the event that the crime was in a totally different state, you might have to pay for a more intensive search.
+You must know which county the crime occurred in, and in the event that the crime was in a totally different state, you might have to pay for a more intensive search.

 When you look up someone’s criminal record you will find out if a person has ever been arrested, charged or convicted for these crimes: